Rashidsubhani/Rashidsubhani/README.md

 - 👋 Hi, I’m @Rashidsubhani
-- 👀 I’m interested in Web development
+- 👀 I’m a Web developer with 3 year's of experience.
+I have skills and knowledge of HTML,CSS & JavaScript, React, PHP.
-- 🌱 I’m currently learning React
+- 🌱 I have worked on different projects.
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking a new role in web development industry.
 - 📫 How to reach me?
 My email is ras_sub2003@yahoo.com

 <!---